Gong Yoo, ‘Goblin’ Star, Plans To Connect With Fans In The Best Way Possible

 “Public attention for Gong Yoo is heating up, as can be seen through the increased consumption of the past films the actor played in,” said Rekorea.net’s Director Gu Chang-hwan in response to the findings.

 This surge in popularity is the reason why countries were practically falling over themselves to host Gong Yoo’s fan meetings around the world.
-As The Korea Portal reported at the time, Gong Yoo’s agency claimed that 15 countries had offered to host fan meet and greets for the star of Goblin.
+As the Korea Portal reported at the time, Gong Yoo’s agency claimed that 15 countries had offered to host fan meet and greets for the star of Goblin.

 (RELATED: ‘Goblin’s Gong Yoo Loves His Fans And These Videos Prove It)

-According to The Korea Portal, the countries reportedly include Japan, China, Hong Kong, Singapore, Australia and potentially the United States as well.
+According to the Korea Portal, the countries reportedly include Japan, China, Hong Kong, Singapore, Australia and potentially the United States as well.

 Gong Yoo in Dubai for Discovery Expedition CF filming ???????????????? pic.twitter.com/SUTFFfSpBC